-A 2015 report on electric car policy was published by

-Barry Barton at University of Waikato22.
-It compared electric vehicle growth in different countries, and determined New Zealand electric car growth would benefit from a cost-neutral "feebate" scheme, like that used in France.
+A 2015 report on electric car policy was published by Barry Barton at University of Waikato20.
+It compared electric vehicle growth in different countries, and determined New Zealand would benefit from a cost-neutral "feebate" scheme, used today in France.
 This is where the government adds a cost to buying "dirty" cars and uses that money to reduce the cost of electric and fuel-efficient cars.
 The report noted New Zealand is one of the only countries to have no fuel efficiency standards, which place costs or restrictions on buying high emission cars.
-Policies have been offered by other parties.23
+Other parties also have policies.21